tomcl/issie/README.md

 * Incorporate zombie process killing into the build scripts to make manual run unnecessary.
 Requires care.
 * Work out how to incorporate Node and npm dependencies (do we need npm given Fake uses it?).
 Paket nuget should be used for them.
 * Should Node be upgraded to v14?
+* Remove source map support?
+Depends on whether Fable 3 will integrate it.
+Clean up dev tools.